b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Oh yeah, one more thing.
 In order to know what are the functions in a library and how to use them you should check the library's documentation.

-OK, end of theory, time for some practice.
+OK, enough theory, time for some practice.

 ## Julia - Exercises {#sec:julia_language_exercises}